kserve/website/docs/modelserving/v1beta1/amd/README.md

 ```

 For MNIST, the data indicates the likely classification for the input image, which is the number 9.
-As expected, the index with the highest value is the ninth one.
+In this response, the index with the highest value is the last one, indicating that the image was correctly classified as nine.